bigcommerce/dev-docs/docs/api-docs/payments/payments-api-overview.md

 If the purchase was successful, the response returns a status of success.
 The order is then automatically moved to an Awaiting Fulfillment status.
 If you get a different response, see [Error codes](#error-codes) for troubleshooting.

+In the case of store credit and gift certificates:
+* If store credit and/or gift certificate covers the entire order amount, the order will be moved to an Awaiting Fulfillment status.
+* The order will stay in Pending status until it is fully paid.
+You can make the remaining order payment using other payment methods (Credit card, stored card, or store PayPal account) in the next payment request.

+For more information, see [Store Credit/Gift Certificate usage in S2S APIs](https://bc-eng-docs.herokuapp.com/domains/payments/technical-initiatives/s2s-store-credit-gift-certificate-usage.html).

 ## Credit cards